ArthurFDLR/pose-classification-kit/README.md

 <img src="https://raw.githubusercontent.com/ArthurFDLR/pose-classification-kit/master/.github/markdown/formated_hand.png" width="400">

 ### Dataset creation - [*11090 samples for 27 categories*](https://github.com/ArthurFDLR/OpenHand-Classifier/tree/master/Datasets)

-🚧 Out-dated section, will be updated soon 🚧

 The dataset is composed of several classes consisting of two text files, one for each hand.
 The dataset is structured as follow: